seL4/l4v/tools/autocorres/README.md

 Some basic examples are in the `tests/examples` directory.

-Many of these examples are quick-and-dirty proofs, and should not neccessary be considered the best style.
+Many of these examples are quick-and-dirty proofs, and should not necessary be considered the best style.

 None-the-less, some of the examples available are, in approximate increasing level of difficulty:

   * `Simple.thy`: Proofs of some simple functions, including `max` and `gcd`.